 Next time you are writing a business letter in English, check through these steps before you start to ensure your letter is effective and appropriate.

 Aren’t you an EF English Live student yet?
-Try the business English course by requesting a one month for only one dollar trial.
+Try the business English course by requesting a one month for only one euro trial.